cw-ec/reports_creation/README.md

 ## Workflow Creation

 In order to run the tools in this repository you will need to create a workflow file.
-These workflow files are structured using JSON (javascript object notation)  This file will contain key parameters the tool needs in order to create the correct reports.
-Workflow files follow a consistent schema for each that is outlined below.
+These workflow files are structured using Javascript Object Notation (JSON).
+This file will contain key parameters the tool needs in order to create the reports.
+Workflow files follow a consistent schema which is outlined and described below.
 Example files for each tool (except for the data download tool for privacy reasons) can also be found in the workflows directory at the root of this repository.
-These examples files can be altered as needed by the user.
+It is recommended that users alter these files as needed.

 ### Data Download Workflow File